ReX342/flaskusers/readme.md

     return "Hello world!"
 ```

+Make sure you're in your root folder (not your app subfolder) to test this:
 We test it by executing `flask run`.
-(Do not forget to make sure that your environment is activated first.)
+(Do not forget to make sure that your environment is activated first: should be the case )

 ```
 (venv) [user@hostname flasklogin]$ flask run